jmarrec/Useful-Excel-Macros-for-Energy-Modeling/README.md

 * Some shortcuts
 * A macro to export an Excel table to an IDF format for import into IDF Editor or to paste in the idf file directly
 * A macro to export an excel table to a JSON array of hash: useful when working with ruby and the OpenStudio bindings especially

-This is related to my answer on Unmet Hours on the post [EnergyPlus IDF editor copy paste](https://unmethours.com/question/17809/energyplus-idf-editor-copy-paste)
+* A macro to generate a ruby script to create curves using the OpenStudio ruby bindings, using IDF objects as input

 # Instructions